Data Definitions

 To Top

-The percentage of students attending schools in a community that earned Early College and Career Credentials (ECCC) at the time of their graduation.
+The proportion of youth attending schools in an area that earned Early College and Career Credentials (ECCC) at the time of their graduation.
 An increase in the amount of ECCCs earned by students is associated with improved high school graduation and college enrollment rates as students are better prepared to succeed after high school.
-In order to successfully earn an ECCC credential, the student must have one or more of the following credentials: at least one credit from an approved early college course, a 3 or higher on an AP exam(limited to students enrolled in at least one AP course), a 4 or higher on an IB exam (limited to students enrolled in at least one IB course), an approved career certification (limited to students enrolled in courses that result in that certification), or the State Seal of Biliteracy.
+In order to successfully earn an ECCC credential, the student must have one or more of the following credentials: at least one credit from an approved early college course, a 3 or higher on an AP exam (limited to students enrolled in at least one AP course), a 4 or higher on an IB exam (limited to students enrolled in at least one IB course), an approved career certification (limited to students enrolled in courses that result in that certification), or the State Seal of Biliteracy.
 Data on ECCC attainment is available online, found in school level reports, from the “Metrics” section of the Chicago Public Schools website.

 Students with “Concrete Plans”